 The university accepts international students to study pharmacy in New Zealand.
 As an international student, you can apply if you have an average grade of B- at the completion of Health Science First Year.
 10 -15 high performing international students, based on Pre-U performance, are accepted directly into the Health Science First Year.

 You can also use credit transfer if you are a student of some listed schools in Singapore, Vietnam, Malaysia.

 School fees (international students): Health Sciences First Year (HSFY) – NZ $36,272, Year 2 – NZ $40,554, Year 3,4 – NZ $42,688 each.

 Postgraduate Certificate in Pharmacy – NZ $21,775

-A minimum Grade Point Average (GPA) of 5.0 across all 8 first year courses to be eligible for consideration for an admission interview.
-International students are interviewed through Skype/phone.
+A minimum Grade Point Average (GPA) of 5.0 across all 8 first-year courses is to be eligible for consideration for an admission interview.
+International students are interviewed via Skype/phone.

 School Fees: NZ$8,329.20 for Domestic students, International students pays NZ$46,525.
 Additional Student Services Fee estimate of $979.20 for full-time study.

 Pharmacy technicians assist pharmacists in discharging their duties in clinical settings.
 The training in New Zealand is a two-year course with rotation across different campuses.
 The Pharmacy technician school offers an alternative course if you cannot make the requirement to study pharmacy in New Zealand.